Athens and Side Trips

-At the foot of the Acropolis, the Ancient Agora or marketplace sprawls out from its surviving temple.
+At the foot of the Acropolis, the Ancient Agora (or "marketplace") sprawls out from its surviving temple.
 This is where, for 3,000 years, Athenians gathered.

 Visitors wander the remains of what was the city's principal shopping mall and administrative center.
 Exploring the agora, it's fascinating to ponder the world of Plato and Aristotle and the age which laid the foundations for Western thinking about economics, democracy, logic, and more.

-In fact, Socrates himself spent much of his life right here preaching the virtues of "nothing in excess," and urging those around him to "know thyself."
+In fact, Socrates spent much of his life right here preaching the virtues of "nothing in excess," and urging those around him to "know thyself."

 Greek architecture evolved in stages.
 The capitals, or tops of the columns, were both functional and decorative.
-While just the tip of the architectural iceberg, these are handy indicators helping us identify the three main architectural "orders" or styles.
+While just the tip of the architectural iceberg, these are handy indicators helping us identify the three main architectural "orders" (or styles).

 The earliest style, Doric, has flat, practical plates as capitals.
 In the next order, Ionic, the capitals are decorated with understated scrolls.
 The final order, Corinthian — popular later on with the Romans — features leafy capitals...boldly decorative with no apologies necessary.

 How to remember all these?
-As the orders evolve, they gain syllables: Doric, Ionic, Corinthian. . . .
+As the orders evolve, they gain syllables: Doric, Ionic, Corinthian.

-But for most travelers, the Agora is more than an architectural review.
+But for most travelers, the agora is more than an architectural review.
 Strolling in the footsteps of Socrates is your best opportunity to commune with the epic Greek past.

-Like so many great civilizations, ancient Greece peeked and faded.
+Like so many great civilizations, ancient Greece peeked and then faded.
 Two hundred years ago, Athens was just a small town surrounded by big ruins, sitting on lots of history.
 That 19th-century Athens is today's Plaka.

 The Plaka district provides tourists with a more intimate Athens: no chaotic traffic, lots of colorful restaurants, and the best souvenir shopping in all of Greece.

 And for a quick, inexpensive bite to eat, drop by a corner gyro and souvlaki stand.
-Gyro means turning — referring to the slowly spinning round of meat — roasted pork or chicken — shaved as needed.
+Gyro means "turning" — referring to the slowly spinning round of meat — roasted pork or chicken — shaved as needed.
 And souvlaki is meat on a skewer — shish-kebab style.
 My favorite: a gyro pita — slice up that meat, toss in a little salad, tsatstiki (a garlic yogurt sauce), and spices...all wrapped in a handy cone of toasted pita bread.

 Weave through narrow paths lined with flowers, and dotted with cats dozing in the sunshine.
 Observe the peaceful rhythm of daily life.

-And, with a little luck, you can make a friend and be invited in — or, in this case — up on the roof — for a pleasant chat and a cup of strong Greek coffee.
+And, with a little luck, you can make a friend and be invited in — or, in this case — up onto the roof — for a pleasant chat and a cup of strong Greek coffee.

 Athens is getting more and more people-friendly.
 This elegant walkway is a popular pedestrian boulevard arcing around the back of the Acropolis.
 As the sun goes down, it's busy with locals and visitors alike.

-At the end of the walk, prime acropolis-view real estate is dedicated to the fine art of café sitting.
+At the end of the walk, prime Acropolis-view real estate is dedicated to the fine art of café sitting.
 Sipping a drink here puts you right in the middle of a lively Greek scene.

-The original Square was essentially a big front yard for the new royal palace.
+The original square was essentially a big front yard for the new royal palace.
 The country's leading families built mansions here to be close to the king.
-These mansions survive today as grand old hotels, embassies and museums.
+These mansions survive today as grand old hotels, embassies, and museums.

 Buoyant after winning freedom from its Turkish overlords, the new capital city flourished.
-Some of those first government buildings — built in the prevailing neo-Classical style — still survive today.
+Some of those first government buildings — built in the prevailing Neoclassical style — still survive today.

 They stand amid today's bustling metropolis.
-In the 20th century, with an influx of refugees and industrialization luring workers from the countryside, the population of Athens exploded.
+In the 20th century, with an influx of refugees and industrialization luring workers in from the countryside, the population of Athens exploded.
 The flow of people into the sprawling city continues, and four million people — roughly one out of every three Greeks — call Athens home.